JoyZadan/shop-kbeauty/README.md

 # **AGILE METHODOLOGY**
 ## **GitHub Projects**

 GitHub Projects was used to manage the development of the site.
-It helped me break down large issues into smaller issues and how these fit into the overall goals of implementing specific features I wanted for the site and ensuring that these also satisfy all the Milestone 4 assessment criteria for the project.
-I used labels to distinguish the issues which are part of the setup, of the documentation, the must haves and the enhancements, the validations as well as the bugs.
+It helped me break down large issues into smaller issues and how these fit into the overall goals of implementing specific features I wanted for the site.
+I also used labels to distinguish the issues which are part of the setup, of the documentation, the must haves and the enhancements, and the required validations.

 * GitHub Projects - in progress
 ![GitHub Projects - progress](./documentation/agile_development/github-projects-issues-in-progress.png)